Catch the world's biggest stars at Toronto's largest and loudest concert arenas and stages.

 The project was spearheaded by the Toronto Raptors organization and the arena’s inaugural event was a Toronto Maple Leafs home game.
-But two days later, the legendary Canadian band, Tragically Hip, christened the venue’s shiny new sound system, and the results have wowed concert goers ever since.
+But two days later, the legendary Canadian band, Tragically Hip, christened the venue’s shiny new sound system, and the results have wowed concertgoers ever since.

 The sound: Scotiabank Arena’s acoustics make it the natural choice for a stadium rock show.
 Rock occupies a sonic middle ground—not too bassy, not too mellow—superbly suited to the venue, maximizing fidelity and punchiness.
 Past artists who have capitalized on these acoustics include Bruce Springsteen, Fleetwood Mac and Florence + The Machine.

-Summer 2022 concerts at Scotiabank Arena:
+2023 concerts at Scotiabank Arena:

 Capacity: 10,000 - 55,000

-That roof inspired the venue's original name—the SkyDome— quickly transforms stadium events from breezy and al fresco to cozy and self-contained, depending on the weather.
-Accordingly, Rogers Centre’s house sound system relies on state-of-the-art agility to adapt to dramatically different acoustics.
+That roof inspired the venue's original name—the SkyDome—and quickly transforms stadium events from breezy and al fresco to cozy and self-contained, depending on the weather.
+Accordingly, the house sound system at the Rogers Centre relies on state-of-the-art agility to adapt to dramatically different acoustics.

-The sound: Performers' sound crews enhance the Rogers Centre's assets with set-ups tailored to their sound, whether that's bluesy guitar riffs, the soaring sustained notes of a triumphant pop vocal chorus, or the rumbling bass end of a tight hip-hop break.
+The sound: Performers' sound crews enhance the Rogers Centre's assets with set-ups tailored to their sound, whether that's bluesy guitar riffs, the sustained soaring notes of a triumphant pop vocal chorus, or the rumbling bass end of a tight hip-hop break.

-Summer 2022 concerts at Rogers Centre:
+2023 Concerts at Rogers Centre:

 The scoop: Perched on the edge of Lake Ontario, the Budweiser Stage opened in 1995 with Bryan Adams' crowd-pumping Canadiana.
 Dubbed at that time the Molson Amphitheatre, the outdoor concert venue flaunted well-calibrated acoustics and cleverly tweaked sightlines.

-Summer 2022 concerts at Budweiser Stage:
+2023 concerts at Budweiser Stage: